YonatanHen/YonatanHen/README.md

 # Hi there!👋
 ### My name is Yonatan Hen, a Software Engineer
-I'm a Bachelor's (B.Sc.) in Software Engineering from SCE college in Israel.
+I'm a Bachelor's (B.Sc.) in Software Engineering from SCE college in Israel, and working as a Developer Support Engineer at JFrog.
 Experienced in software and web development in various tools, technologies, and methodologies which I learned from degree studies, but also by self-learning from different sources such as Udemy, YouTube, Stack Overflow, technologies docs, etc. 🧑‍💻

 <hr/>